-Tucked between Atlanta and Savannah, Milledgeville transforms into a winter wonderland outfitted in twinkling lights.
-Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are loading in the car to drive-thru a colorful lights display, we have endless ways to experience the magic of the Holidays.
+Tucked between Atlanta and Savannah, Milledgeville transforms into a winter wonderland outfitted with twinkling lights.
+Whether you fancy a slow day cozied up in our historic Mansion dressed in Christmas finery or you and your family are ready to settle down for a small-town Christmas sipping hot chocolate, we have endless ways to experience the magic of the Holidays.
 Milledgeville will have you clearing your calendar for a long weekend getaway.

 Immerse yourself in the spirit of the season, here are our top Holiday picks for a perfect weekend getaway: